 GoalsWell, when I ran the 2017 Team RWB 4 Miler, I mentioned I wasn't a fan of off-road running.
 This...

-The Run 4 life 4 Miler for Suicide Prevention is a charity run through the tree-covered roads of historic old Enterprise, Florida.
+The Run 4 Life 4 Miler is a charity run through the tree-covered roads of historic old Enterprise, Florida.
 Runners also race along the shore of Lake Monroe.
 The race starts and finishes at the Florida United Methodist Children's Home (FUMCH).
-This year was...
+The run raises awareness and money...